eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 marvelously.
 In Mochi, the interface is delightful, but it's the algorithm that's frustrating.
-Because you can spend months and months drilling flashcards, building up your collection, but when the cards cross some invisible age threshold, you start to forget them, and the algorithm does not help you to relearn things you have forgotten.
+Because you can spend months and months drilling flashcards, building up your collection, but when the cards cross some invisible age threshold, you start to forget them, and the algorithm does not help you relearn things you have forgotten.
 Eventually I burned out on it and stopped doing my reviews, because I expected to forget everything eventually anyhow.
 And now they added support for FSRS, but by now I have 1700 cards overdue.

 Additionally: Mochi has only two buttons, "Forgot" and "Remembered".
 This is simpler for the user, yes, but most SR scheduling algorithms have more options